Keeping local children close to their schools, friends and birth families is really important to us at Dorset Council.

 Our fostering service helps children in care stay close to home by placing them with foster carers from their local communities.
 By doing this, we’re able to offer young people throughout Dorset a loving, stable place to call home.

-By becoming a foster carer with Dorset Council, you’ll become a part of a wider community of carers made up of over 180,000 households across Dorset.
+By becoming a foster carer with Dorset Council, you’ll become a part of a wider community of carers made up of around 180 households across Dorset.
 You’ll benefit from our 24/7 wrap around care and support, and will have easy access to all of our training and essential services.